CTBC Bank

-CTBC Bank (Note: previously and still known in Chinese as Chinatrust Bank.) is a Taiwanese commercial bank.
-It is currently a wholly owned subsidiary of CTBC Financial Holding.
+CTBC Bank, (Note: previously and still known in Chinese as Chinatrust Bank.) a subsidiary of CTBC Financial Holding founded in 1966, is Taiwan's largest private bank and its second-largest commercial bank by equity.

 History

 It was established in 1966 under the name China Securities and Investment Corporation.
 In 1971, its name was changed to Chinatrust Investment Company Limited.
 In 1992, it was transformed into Chinatrust Commercial Bank, shortened to Chinatrust Bank.
 In 2013, its English name was changed to CTBC Bank, which the company noted was "not an abbreviation" referring to Chinatrust Banking Corporation; the Chinese-language name meaning "Chinatrust Bank" was unchanged.

 The bank has subsidiaries in the Philippines, the United States, Canada, Japan, Thailand and Indonesia, foreign branch offices in Singapore, Hong Kong, mainland China, India, Japan, and Vietnam, and foreign representative offices in London, Bangkok, Hanoi, Beijing, Manila, and Los Angeles.

 CTBC Bank was awarded by international professional agencies as Best Bank in Taiwan in Asiamoney and The Asset magazines.
-In the area of corporate banking, CTBC Bank was recognized by Global Finance and Asiamoney as the Best Foreign Exchange Bank in Taiwan, while Global Finance, The Asset, The Asian Banker, The Corporate Treasurer, and Global Trade Review magazines named CTBC Bank Taiwan’s Best Trade Finance Bank.
-CTBC Bank was awarded Best Retail Bank in Taiwan by The Asian Banker for the ninth time and was named Taiwan’s Best Wealth Management Bank in Euromoney for the eleventh time.
+In the area of corporate banking, CTBC Bank was recognized by Global Finance and Asiamoney as the Best Foreign Exchange Bank in Taiwan, while Global Finance, The Asset, The Asian Banker, The Corporate Treasurer, and Global Trade Review magazines named CTBC Bank Taiwan's Best Trade Finance Bank.
+CTBC Bank was awarded Best Retail Bank in Taiwan by The Asian Banker for the ninth time and was named Taiwan's Best Wealth Management Bank in Euromoney for the eleventh time.